Frequently Asked Questions

 Here is an example VIN: 1C3ADEBZXEV177882

 We recommend that you book about a week or two before you want to ship your vehicle.
 We have seen an increase in shipments over the past few years and by booking early it will allow us to reserve a spot on the truck/train for around the time you want to drop it.
-You can certainly book and drop your vehicle off today but keep in mind that it may not be shipped right away.
+You can certainly book and drop off your vehicle at your earliest convenience upon receiving the terminal address and hours of operation from your shipping representative, but please keep in mind that it may not be shipped right away.
 Chances are the next few shipments are already booked up and it could wait at the terminal for more than a week.

 Storage fees for the time your vehicle sits at one of our main terminals usually don’t apply, but make sure you check with us before you drop off.
 Some of the terminals we use in smaller cities are actually owned by towing companies and they may charge a small daily fee.